Simple Cherry Tomato Pasta

 Just use some tongs to yank the pasta from the water and add it directly to the sauce.
 Pasta water should be dripping from the pasta.
 It’s all good.

 Once you get all your pasta in the pot give it a good stir and you’re ready to go!

-I serve this with a good bit of grated parmesan cheese, some fresh cracked black pepper, and a side salad.
+I serve this cherry tomato spaghetti with a good bit of grated parmesan cheese, some fresh cracked black pepper, and maybe a side salad.